 Fellow of The Academy of Medical Sciences, United Kingdom

-Neuroscience, which have a strong connection to Brain size, Genetic architecture and Genome-wide association study.
-Her Disease research incorporates elements of Gerontology, Pathogenesis and Endothelial dysfunction.
+Genetic architecture and Genome-wide association study most often made with reference to Neuroscience.
+Her Disease research incorporates themes from Pathogenesis and Endothelial dysfunction.

 This overview was generated by a machine learning system which analysed the scientist’s body of work.
 If you have any feedback, you can contact us here.